 Lake Bled Details

 The lake itself is just over 2 km long and roughly 1 ½ km across.
 It is actually quite shallow in comparison to many other lakes of this size, reaching just 30 metres at its deepest point.
-This is one of the reasons, along with the shelter provided by the surrounding hills, that the surface of Lake Bled is often calm and glassy, providing amazing reflections of the castle, church and, from certain angles, even the mountains.
+This is one of the reasons, along with the shelter provided by the surrounding hills, that the surface of Lake Bled is often calm and glassy, providing amazing reflections of the castle, church and mountains, and one of the main reasons it is one of the favourite European destinations for weddings and honeymoons.

 You can walk all the way around the lake in less than 2 hours (including photo stops), as this gorgeous, easy trail is just 6 kilometres long and basically flat.
 Of course, there are many other great, easy hikes around the lake, as well as some longer trails that lead up into the nearby mountains.